 Are you looking for a program for your civic organization, special-interest group, or community event?
 Our staff is available to deliver presentations about the history of the United States Navy’s Enlisted Sailor.
-There is no charge for this service.

 The Skies Above Great Lakes

 "The Skies Above Great Lakes" is a presentation about the Naval Aviation History at Naval Station Great Lakes.
 This discussion begins by informing on how the Navy became involved with aviation.
-We then address Great Lakes association with Naval Aviation during both World Wars and conclude with the wider regions efforts to advance Naval Aviation during World War II.
+We then address Great Lakes' association with Naval Aviation during both World Wars and conclude with the wider regions efforts to advance Naval Aviation during World War II.

 Brick by Brick: A History of Naval Station Great Lakes